-The schedule of total charges for 333 clock hours is \$ 5,000.00.
+The schedule of total charges for 84 didactic clock hours is \$4,500.00

-Estimated schedule of total charges for the entire educational program is \$5,000.00.
+Estimated schedule of total charges for the entire educational program is \$4,500.00.

-Cost to retake Clinical Skills Test after failing the initial Clinical Skills Test is \$250.00 Health Insurance: Students will be responsible for providing for their own Health Insurance and will provide Dialysis School of San Diego with evidence of Health Insurance on enrollment.
-Professional Liability Insurance: Students will be also responsible for providing for their own Professional liability insurance and shall provide Dialysis School of San Diego with evidence of of such Professional Liability Insurance on enrollment.
-Cost of Professional Liability Insurance is somewhere between \$23.00-\$35.00 for one of year coverage.
-This is must be purchased individually and is not part of the tuition fees.
-Background Check and Drug Test: Depending on the Facility where the students wish to apply for internship, students may be asked by the Facility to submit to a background check and drug test at the student's own expense which cost approximately \$100.00.
+Health Insurance: Students will be responsible for providing for their own Health Insurance and will provide Dialysis School of San Diego with evidence of Health Insurance on enrollment.

+Miscellaneous Out of Pocket Expenses: Students will be also responsible for providing for their own CPR, Professional liability insurance and shall provide Dialysis School of San Diego with evidence of such Professional Liability Insurance and CPR prior to start of clinical internship and Uniform, .
+This must be purchased individually and is not part of the tuition fees.

+Background Check, Drug Test: Depending on the Facility where the students wish to apply for internship, students may be asked by the Facility to submit to a background check and drug test at the student's own expense.